aimhigherweb/iec_website/content/what-we-do/exam-billing.md

 The costs of the additional equipment such as [retinal photography](/what-we-do/retinal-photography) and [anterior imaging](/what-we-do/anterior-imaging), [corneal topography](/what-we-do/corneal-topography) and [OCT scans](/what-we-do/oct) has never been covered by Medicare and unfortunately this has not changed.
 Because we believe this technology is important in providing quality eye care, we continue to offer this technology at 50% off for health card and pension card holders as well as children to enable access.

 We love it when patients that have had a great experience at Innovative Eye Care mention this to their friends, family and colleagues.
-As a reward we will send you a [$50 voucher](/what-we-do/gift-cards) if you refer someone you know to our practice!
+We will send you a [$50 voucher](/what-we-do/gift-cards) if you refer someone you know to our practice!
 This can be used on full-price sunglasses or spectacles frames within 3 months.

 #### Changes to the Medicare system